What is Behavioral Psychology?: Unlocking the Mysteries of Human Behavior

 Introduction

-Behavioural psychology, also known as behaviourism, is a captivating branch of psychology that concentrates on observable behaviours and their interplay with environmental stimuli.
+Behavioural psychology, or behaviourism, is a captivating branch of psychology that concentrates on observable behaviours and their interplay with environmental stimuli.
 This approach provides a pragmatic lens through which to study human actions, emphasizing the external influences that shape our behaviour.
-Behavioural psychology has been profoundly shaped by luminaries such as John B. Watson, B.F.
-Skinner, and complemented by insights from seminal figures like Albert Bandura.
+Behavioural psychology has been profoundly shaped by luminaries such as John B. Watson and B.F.
+Skinner and complemented by insights from seminal figures like Albert Bandura.

 Behavioural psychology does not operate in isolation.
 It dialogues with the profound observations of other eminent thinkers like Sigmund Freud, who famously analogized the mind to an iceberg, suggesting that much of our behaviour is influenced by unconscious processes.
-Carl Jung’s ideas on making the unconscious conscious, and Abraham Maslow’s hierarchy of needs, which illustrates how our behaviours are prioritized according to our most immediate needs, further enrich our understanding of human behaviour from a behaviourist perspective.
+Carl Jung’s ideas on making the unconscious conscious and Abraham Maslow’s hierarchy of needs illustrate how our behaviours are prioritized according to our immediate needs, further enriching our understanding of human behaviour from a behaviourist perspective.

 Key Principles